samwilson0745/impact-graph/README.md

   exercise the shared-database-risk query.
 - **9 Kafka topics** with realistic fan-out (`order-events` alone is consumed by 4 downstream services).
-- `identity-provider-service` is reachable only through `auth-service` — a clean single-point-of-failure example.
+- `identity-provider-service` is reachable only through `auth-service`, a clean single-point-of-failure example.
 - **20 deployment records** for release history.